 Floyd County General District Court Judge Randal Duncan heard the case Thursday.
 He dismissed it.
 Baxter has 10 days to enchantment to Floyd County Circuit Court.
 Baxter’s attorney, Jonathan Rogers, stated she intends to.

-According to the account records, Dell Financial additionally have been tacking past due costs and other prices onto Baxter’s account because of the very first charge.
-Because there weren’t dates listed on the account history the company sent the couple, it’s uncertain whether the agency took into consideration the first fee on time.
+According to the account records, Dell Financial has been tacking past due costs and other prices onto Baxter’s account because of the first charge.
+Because there weren’t dates listed on the account history the company sent the couple, it’s uncertain whether the agency considered the first fee on time.

 The organization “not handiest misrepresented the interest that Ms. Baxter become charged however the period of time it’d take to pay off the $2,000.00 financing and failed to reveal that past due to costs could be charged to her for any past due to bills,” the lawsuit contends.
 “Most of the past due fees were falsely charged to Ms. Baxter as the payments with the aid of her were paid on time.”